bablokb/simple-radio/README.md

 The default duration prevents that your SD-card is filled with a very long recording in case you forget to stop the recording.

-The `[KEYS]`-section defines the mapping of the 16 keys to predefined commands.
-The example maps the first 12 keys to `switch_channel`, i.e. key 5 will switch to channel number 5 (see below).
+The `[KEYPAD]`-section defines the mapping of the 16 keys to predefined commands.
+For every key, you can map the function in radio-mode and in player-mode.

+The example maps the first 8 keys to `switch_channel` in radio-mode, i.e. key 5 will switch to channel number 5 (see below).

-The `[PLAYER]`-section holds the key-mapping in player-mode.
+In player-mode, the keys trigger other functions, e.g. start/stop playing or switching to the next recording.

 The configuration file has a list of all available commands you can match to the keys.
+Also see the section "Functions" below.

+Finally, the `[LIRC]`-section maps LIRC-keynames to functions.
+Since remotes typically have more keys, every key is only mapped to a single function.

 Channel-file